REChain-Network-Solutions/DAO/.github/pull_request_template.md

 ## Checklist

-- [ ] My code follows the project's coding standards
+- [ ] My code follows the project's coding standards (PSR-12)
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] New and existing PHPUnit tests pass locally with my changes
+- [ ] Composer dependencies are up to date and compatible
 - [ ] Any dependent changes have been merged and published

 ## Additional Notes